Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-· You understand the basics of nature-based luxury tourism.
+· You know the theory and practice of nature-based luxury tourism.

-· You understand the product-centred and service-oriented views in tourism.
+· You know the product-centred and service-oriented views in tourism.

-· You are familiar with various types of nature-based luxury tourism products, services and experiences.
+· You are able to identify the various types of nature-based luxury tourism products, services and experiences.

-· You learn special elements of the nature-based luxury tourism, which are related to high emphasis on hospitality,
+· You know the special elements of the nature-based luxury tourism, which are related to high emphasis on hospitality, experiential elements

-· You understand the importance and principles of service quality.
+· You know the importance and principles of service quality.

-· You learn the basics of planning and implementing a small-scale nature-based luxury tourism experience by using
+· You know the basics of planning and can implement your knowledge in a small-scale nature-based luxury tourism experience by using

 basic design tools such as a customer journey and blueprint.